RoentDek home

 GUIDE TO THE OPTIMAL RoentDek DETECTOR SYSTEM

 The RoentDek MCP detectors with delay-line anode apply an electronic particle (or photon) counting technique.
 The electronic circuits register digitally the information on the position and on the arrival time for each individual particle.
-The information is available in real-time and free of any “read-out noise” or blur, as known from CCD read-out and can be correlated with other recordings (or other detected particles) in real time.
+The information is available in real-time and free of any "read-out noise" or blur, as known from CCD read-out and can be correlated with other recordings (or other detected particles) in real time.
 A detector system consists of several components: Detector heads, feedthrough with signal decoupling, power supply assembly, front-end electronics (amplifier and timing discriminator) and time-to-digital converter (TDC).
 In order to achieve a performance best-suited for your application, a few choices have to be made.
 This guide shall help you in these decisions.
+Before going into details you may refer to this document to verify if the detectors are compatible with your application and needs.

 1 Detector heads:

-The standard product choices DLD40, DLD80 and DLD120 use chevron stacks from Photonis (-Burle), the number denominates the effective MCP diameter.
+The standard product choices DLD40, DLD80 and DLD120 use chevron MCP stacks, the number denominating the (approximate) effective MCP diameter.
 Generally, larger detector heads will give better performance (even for the absolute position resolution).
-The DLD40 can be delivered with two different MCP types (12.5 or 25 micron pore size, please contact RoentDek for advise on this choice).
-For some applications it might be beneficial to implement a triple MCP stack (Z-stack option _/z, e.g. DLD80/z) for improving the < ion-feedback characteristics.
+The DLD40 and DLD80 can be delivered with different MCP types (12.5 or 25 microns pore size) and can alternatively be equipped with triple (Z) MCP stacks for improving the ion-feedback characteristics.
 This can be relevant in advanced multi-hit applications.
+The required open area will usually determine the choice of the detector size, but the number of desired position pixels in the image (which depends also on the TDC choice) must be considered, too.

 Special MCP with improved performance characteristics or coatings (e.g. for efficiency-enhanced VUV/X-ray detection) can be incorporated in our detectors.
-It is also possible to build custom-designed, specially-shaped delay-line anodes (e.g. with an internal phosphor screen) and also delay-line anode for one-dimensional read-out only.
+It is also possible to build custom-designed, specially-shaped delay-line anodes (e.g. with an internal phosphor screen) and also delay-line anodes for one-dimensional read-out only.

 2 Feedthrough/Mounting: